 It has been over a month so far, and it has been a little taste of the system.
 Surprisingly, Alfonz keeps his chin up, and takes it in stride.
 Good for you!

 How do you cope with the French system?
 Attitude determines altitude.
 We can only hope things keep falling into place for us.
-We stay positive.
-We drink wine.
-And remember, we picked the South of France to live, they didn’t send us an invite.
+We stay positive, we drink winem and remember, we picked the South of France to live, they didn’t send us an invite.